outragedpinkracoon/outragedpinkracoon.github.io/_posts/2022-06-27-go-time-vs-go-slow-time.md

 ## Go Time

-The performance zone for us as managers that's what I call 'Go Time'.
+The performance zone for us as managers is what I call 'Go Time'.
 This can include activities such as:
 * Facilitating a critical and urgent project.
 * Spinning up a new team.
 * Investigating bottlenecks or problems in a system.